-Your kids WILL get much of the education out of free play that you are trying to provide them with structured activities.
+Your kids WILL get much of the education out of free play that you are trying to provide with structured activities.
 Just seek out a balance of structured to unstructured.
 It’s natural for kids to entertain themselves – we just need to let them.

 Don’t believe me?
 Read this article from The Atlantic on Why Free Play is the Best Summer School?
 Or watch this video about Prescription for Play.
 By the end, you will feel completely empowered as a parent for those times when you decide to choose free play over structured activities (which I highly encourage and hope you choose often).
 Even two Harvard professors agree that the key to future success is PLAY with their opinion piece called Want to get your kids into college?
 Let them play.

 Find a new outdoor place – and let the kids initiate their play.
 [You just stand back and observe.
 If they need encouragement, start them off with a story . . .
 Hmm, I wonder what this could be?
 A house?
 A restaurant?
 Or see that rock over there – what do you think should it be?]